 In November 2015, Rabbi Sacks was interviewed for PBS’ new series of The Open Mind, hosted by Alexander Heffner.
 The programme focused on Rabbi Sacks’ book Not in God’s Name and the challenge posed by religious extremism.
 Watch the 30 minute interview below or read a transcript.

 HEFFNER: I’m Alexander Heffner, your host on The Open Mind.
 In the aftermath of what’s been called France’s 9/11, a horrific terrorist attack on the City of Lights, innocent civilians perished anew at the hands of radical Islamists.

 In a voice uniting people of faith and non-believers, our guest today has authored a timely new volume, Not in God’s Name: Confronting Religious Violence.
 Jonathan Sacks served as the Chief Rabbi of the United Hebrew Congregations of the Commonwealth from 1991 through 2013 and is Professor of Judaic Thought at New York University and Yeshiva University.

-If they are truly honoring their heritage as Abrahamic faiths, Sacks writes, Islam, Judaism, and Christianity would bless the stigmatized other.
-So let me ask directly the Rabbi, when modern-day crusaders politicize their religious zealotry into something vilely unholy, dehumanizing, murderous, obscene, how are we to believe that religion can undo the damage that it seems to be perpetrating?
+If they are truly honouring their heritage as Abrahamic faiths, Sacks writes, Islam, Judaism, and Christianity would bless the stigmatised other.
+So let me ask directly the Rabbi, when modern-day crusaders politicise their religious zealotry into something vilely unholy, dehumanising, murderous, obscene, how are we to believe that religion can undo the damage that it seems to be perpetrating?
 Welcome, Rabbi.